mikaelsundell/dctl/README.md

 ./install.bat
 ````

-### DCTL coding
+### DCTL Compatibility

-All DCTLs have been tested and verified to work with DCTL Metal, CUDA, and OpenCL on Mac and Windows.
+All DCTLs are tested and confirmed to work with Metal, CUDA, and OpenCL on both Mac and Windows platforms.

 # DCTL reference